jbeluch/xbmcswift2/README.md

 ## Development

-This project is under heavy development.
+This module is now available in the official XBMC Eden repository as xbmcswift2.

 This project is the next version of xbmcswift.
-While the APIs are similar, there are a few things that are not backwards compatible with the original version.
+While the APIs are similar, there are a few things that are not backwards compatible with the original version, hence the new name.

 ## Contact